jxieeducation/Product-Notes-2018/Case-Notes/README.md

 * Crowdfunding - A tale of two campaigns
 * Veritas - Integrating sales forces
 * Jeffrey Sonnenfeld (A): The Fall from Grace
+* Selling as a Systematic Process
+* Stripe: increasing the GDP of the internet